-This is how this assignment arrived to us.
 We had to rearrange a one bedroom, one bathroom apartment to open up entirely to a single façade, a mere 5,6 metres wide.
 We therefore had to generate a typology similar to those on a lineal block building, with a central corridor, and dwellings on each side facing opposite facades.

 The “apartment” was the conclusion of studying several distribution schemes created by jigsaw-puzzles composed of several squares that corresponded to the minimum surface areas and widths required on the city’s building code.

 We divided the dwelling into two different, parallel spaces, coinciding with the offset created by the elevator shaft.
 It was clear from the beginning that the living room would be located on the widest space and bedroom on the narrower one.